valevalerio/Course-work/README.md

 # Course-work
 My course work about implementation of oblique decision trees in gradient boosting algorithm.

-BUTIF - Bottom-Up Tree Induction Framework.

 HHCART - Householder CART.
+CART with Householder reflection in internal nodes.

 Random CART - CART with random rotations in internal nodes.